eriqande/sib-prog-assess/README.md

 # ./scores/full_colony_new_version_pairwise_with_times.txt
 # ./scores/full_colony_new_version_with_times.txt
 # which are the ones that will be used to make the plots and summarize results, etc.

+# OK, now, we also need to add those new results to the old ones to make the "BiggestSibshipPlots"
+# (i.e. the X-plots).
+To do that we will use 05-add-new-colony-data-for-xplots.R
 ```

 After that,